 Declaration of beneficial owners of the business

-- It has the power to control it by any other means (e.g. can appoint or remove a majority of the members of the management bodies).
+- It exercises supervisory powers over the latter by any other means (e.g. can appoint or remove a majority of the members of the management bodies).

 Infograft provides a pattern to facilitate the identification of beneficial owners.